City has subscriptions to the following resources:

 Any other use of a DVD will require a licence (e.g., showing for entertainment purposes).
 More information is available from the Government website.

-Playing or showing a complete sound recording, film or broadcast to teachers and students as part of educational activities is permitted by copyright law.
+Playing or showing a complete sound recording, film or broadcast to teachers and students on University premises as part of educational activities is permitted by copyright law.
+As noted above, if you really need to do this online during the COVID-19 pandemic, please contact the Copyright Librarian, Stephen Penton, who may be able to recommend an acceptable way to do this.

-Note though that this does not apply to a student film club or similar showing films to students in general for entertainment purposes - licensing will be necessary.
+Note though that this does not apply to a student film club or similar showing films to students in general for entertainment purposes, even if on University premises - licensing will be necessary.

 Bear in mind that much material on YouTube is posted by third parties without permission.
 If rightsholders raise an objection to their material being used in this way it is likely to be removed from the site.
 If you link to or embed YouTube clips make sure they have been posted there by the person or organisation to whom that material belongs.
 If in doubt, judge how professional the video looks, or whether it has been posted by a recognised body (e.g., a broadcaster, an educational establishment).